Aberfeldy Distillery

 1973-Present: Modernisation and Stepping Out.

 Between 1972 and 1973 the Aberfeldy distillery was rebuilt and refitted with four new stills, all of which now had internal steam heating and new shell condensers in place of the old worm tubs.
-Most of the oldest bottlings of Aberfeldy date from this era of distillation, including a very beautiful 1975 vintage cask from Cadenhead's.
-There were also a variety of 1970s vintage Aberfeldys from other independent bottlers, though naturally these are all getting harder and harder to find nowadays.
+The oldest bottlings of Aberfeldy mostly date from this era of distillation, including a very beautiful 1975 vintage cask from Cadenhead's.
+There is also a variety of bottlings from other independent bottlers dating from different years in the seventies, though these are all getting harder and harder to find nowadays.

 These early indie bottlings all display Aberfeldy’s signature characteristics of sinewy malt, biscuity sweetness, fresh green apples, herbs and light spicy tones.
-Aberfeldy's whisky has a very rounded and easy-to-drink profile that also manages to carry enough complexity to be entertaining at the same time.
-If you get a chance to visit the distillery you will see that the profile of Aberfeldys single malt whisky very much suits the gentle nature of its location.
+It is a very rounded and easy-to-drink profile that also manages to carry enough complexity to be entertaining at the same time.
+If you get a chance to visit the distillery you will see that its profile very much suits the gentle nature of its location.

-Aberfeldy was bought from Diageo by Bacardi in 1998, along with the Dewar's brand and other associated distilleries including Craigellachie, Royal Brackla and Aultmore.
-Diageo had only ever bottled Aberfeldy as an excellent Flora and Fauna 15-year-old in 1991, but under the new ownership a 12-year-old Aberfeldy was soon launched, closely followed by a 21-year-old and later a 16-year-old.
+In 1998 Aberfeldy was bought from Diageo by Bacardi, along with the Dewar's brand and other associated distilleries including Craigellachie, Royal Brackla and Aultmore.
+Diageo had only ever bottled Aberfeldy as an excellent Flora and Fauna 15-year-old in 1991, but under the new ownership of Bacardi a 12-year-old Aberfeldy was soon launched, closely followed by a 21-year-old and later a 16-year-old.
 In 2024 a prestige Aberfeldy 25-year-old was added to the core range.
-These bottlings are fairly consistent and give strong and flavoursome examples of the make without any overt wood technology or silly cask influences.
+These bottlings are fairly consistent and give strong and flavoursome examples of the make.
 They are consistently well constructed whiskies with strong cask selection.

-If possible, the best examples of Aberfeldy to try are those at full strength with a little more age behind them.
-The best Aberfeldys from previous eras were from the early 1980s at cask strength, typically showing a wonderfully precise herbaceous quality with excellent garden fruits and an elegant oiliness, the epitome of perfectly balanced, complex, modern whisky.
+If possible, the best Aberfeldy whiskies to try are ones at full strength with a little more age behind them.
+The best examples from previous eras were from the early eighties at full strength, they had a wonderfully precise herbaceous quality with excellent garden fruits and an elegant oiliness, the epitome of perfectly balanced, complex, modern whisky.

 Leave a comment